DanielleDaly/portfolio-project-4/README.md

 ### Technologies Used

 ## HTML
-- HTML was used to create the content and case for the website
+- HTML was used as a markup language to build the structure of the web pages.

 ## CSS
-- CSS was used create styling for the website
+- CSS was used to apply styling to the elements of the website.

 ## JavaScript
-- JavaScript was used to allow a user to scroll in the comment section by using 'scrollIntoView'
-- JavaScript is also used for the messages to ensure they automatically disappear after 3 seconds
+- JavaScript is used on the site to provide additional interactivity to the user.
+Examples include:
+  - 'scrollIntoView': When a user clicks on the number of comments in the full-recipe header section, the page scrolls down to the comments section.
+  - User notification messages: Notification messages are hidden after a specified time, 3 seconds, to allow the user to continue using the website.

 ## Python
-- Python was used
+- Python is used for the backend-driven functionality of the website.
-- Django and Django extensions used

 ## Django
-- This recipes website has been created using Django
+- Django is a Python Framework that I have used for building the admin section of the website and for interaction between the backend and frontend.

 ## Django Allauth
+- Django's allauth extension was used to provide authentication functionality on the website.
-Django allauth was used to create the forms for the website.
-It was used for the login, logout and register forms
+  - It was used to create the authentication forms for the website, including the login, logout and register forms.

 ## Django Crispy Forms
+- Crispy Forms is used to provide the input forms for the comment section within the full-recipe page.

 ## Heroku
-- This project has been deployed using Heroku
+- This project has been deployed using Heroku, which is a SAAS hosting service.

 ## Gunicorn

-## Google Fonts

-## Font Awesome
+- Gunicorn was used to faciitate deploying the application to Heroku.

-## Bootstrap
+## Cloudinary
+  Cloudinary was used to store the images for the Easy Eats website.

-## LucidChart
+## ElephantSQL
+- ElephantSQL was used as a postgres database hosting service.

-## Balsamiq
+## Summernote
+- Summernote is a WYSIWYG used in the backend admin section for inputting content.

 ## Git
-- Git was used as a version control in the terminal
+- Git was used for version control.
--

 ## Github

-## Github was used to store the project repository
+- Github was used to store the project repository and manage user stories in Github projects.

 ## CodeAnywhere
- -
+-  CodeAnywhere is a cloud based development environment.
+The Code Institute template was used as a base for this project.

 ## Pexels

-- The images used in this website can were found on Pexels
+- The images used in this website can were found on Pexels.

 ## Looka

-- Looka was used to create the Easy Eats Logo located in the Navbar
+- Looka was used to create the Easy Eats Logo located in the Navbar.

+## Bootstrap
+- Bootstrap is a CSS Framework that was used for the grid layout to structure pages and general styling of the website.

+# Google Fonts
+- The fonts on the website are from the Google Fonts library.

+## Font Awesome
+- Font Awesome is an icons library that was used for displaying icons throughout the website.

-## Cloudinary
+## Favicon.ie

- - Cloudinary was used to store the images for the Easy Eats website
+- Favicon.io was used to generate a favicon for the website from a png image.

+## LucidChart
+- LucidChart was used to create a visual representation of the Database Schema.

-## ElephantSQL
+## Balsamiq
+- Balsamiq was used to create wireframes for the website.

 ### Credits